Lost in Latent Space: Disentangled Models and the Challenge of Combinatorial Generalisation: Introduction

 Another possibility is that current models fail at harder forms of combinatorial generalisation (such as recombination-to-range) due to an encoding failure -- \emph{encoder error}.
 That is, the encoder fails to map these harder unseen combinations of generative factors to the correct values of variables in the latent space (Fig.~\ref{fig:schematic}, middle).
 If this were the case, then it reflects a more fundamental limitation of current models, showing that even though models can map observed combinations to correct values of latent representations, they do not understand how generative factors are combined.
 So when novel combinations are presented, models cannot infer the values of generative factors that led to the observed data.

-In this work we first explore these issues by looking at the latent space of generative models.
-We start by replicating previous failures of image reconstruction for models that learn highly disentangled representations.
-We then show that failure to generalise in the output space is accompanied by failure to generalise in latent space across a broad range of datasets.
-We show that these results replicate for other architectures (such as a spatial broadcast decoder \citep{watters_spatial_2019}) and other task settings (such as a supervised task set up to learn completely disentangled representations).
-Finally, by looking at the latent space, we discover that, in addition to the difficulty of the generalisation task, a crucial condition for failure of combinatorial generalisation is the way in which generative factors are combined.
+In this work we explore these issues by examining the latent space of generative models.
+Extending the findings of \citet{montero2020role} and \citet{schott2021visual}, we show that failure to generalise in the output space is accompanied by failure to generalise in latent space across several datasets.
+We show that these results hold for a broad range of decoder architectures (the standard \textit{deconvolution decoder} and the \textit{spatial broadcast decoder} \citep{watters_spatial_2019}), loss functions (\textit{$\beta$-VAE} and \textit{WAE}) and task settings.
+Finally, by looking at the latent space we discover that, in addition to the difficulty of the generalisation task, a crucial condition for failure of combinatorial generalisation is the way in which generative factors are combined.
+These results not only challenge research that argues that disentanglement leads to better generalisation \citep{higgins_scan_2018,watters_spatial_2019}, but also shows that the failure to generalise is a lot more entrenched in current models than suspected by \citet{montero2020role} and \citet{schott2021visual}.